 Feeding and eating are arguably the most important behaviours that humans learn after birth.
 Both innate – which see newborns rooting for their mother’s breast – and learned skills.
-Feeding as learning is a perspective on infant feeding, and one which benefits from close observation, patience and time, both for parents and infants.
+Feeding as learning is a perspective on infant feeding, and one which benefits from close observation, patience, time and learning from experience – both for parents and infants.
+Infants learn with all their senses.
 Designed to stimulate a reward response in the brain; feeding is natures way of supporting survival.
 Infants learn to associate feeding with pleasure and satisfaction.
 Feeding is also about acquiring the physical skills needed to help infants feed themselves as they grow.
 Eye contact and those innate sensory experiences like touch and smell, associated with feeding and the pleasure response, are also primary in bonding and attachment.
 Other interactions during feeding, both signal and model ways to communicate and express needs.
 Later on infants become practised at copying, taking turns and learning new feeding skills once solids have become established.
 Taking part in family meals is another essential experience of feeding as learning.
 Around 9-12 months and through feeding, older infants and young toddlers are primed to explore all the sensory, social and physical capabilities they have learned to date.

 Physical feeding skills